tushar-sharma/tushar-sharma.github.io/_posts/2021-09-12-maximum-subarray.md

 thumb: https://www.hrccu.org/wp-content/uploads/2020/05/hackers.jpg
 ---

-<p>There's an interesting problem I recently solved on leetcode based on dynamic programming.
+There's an interesting problem I recently solved on leetcode based on dynamic programming.
 My <a href="https://github.com/tushar-sharma/prep-coding" target="_blank">Github</a> repository contains list of all problems that I have solved.
 I often start with a brute force approach without fretting about time complexity.
-Later I try to improve my algorithm for a better efficient solution.</p>
+Later I try to improve my algorithm for a better efficient solution.<!-- truncate_here -->

-<p>Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
-A subarray is a contiguous part of an array.<sup><a href='#fn:1' rel='footnote'>1</a></sup></p>

-Brute force algorithm?
-We can commence with a brute force algorithm.
-For every element of array, we compare its sum with the rest of the element to calculate maximum sum.<!-- truncate_here -->
 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>